-Optional Redemption of 2016 Sub-Series A Bonds.
-The 2016 Sub-Series A Bonds maturing prior to November 1, 20 are not subject to redemption prior to their stated maturity dates.
-The 2016 Sub-Series A Bonds maturing on or after November 1, 20, are subject to redemption prior to their respective stated maturities, at the option of the SFPUC, from any source of available funds, as a whole or in part on any date on or after 1, 20, from such maturities or portions of maturities as are determined by the SFPUC and by lot within any one maturity, at a redemption price equal to 100% of the principal amount of the 2016 Sub-Series A Bonds to be redeemed, plus accrued interest to the date fixed for redemption, without premium.
+Optional Redemption.
+The 2016 Series C Bonds maturing on or after November 1, 20, are subject to redemption prior to their stated maturity, at the option of the SFPUC, from and to the extent of any source of available funds, as a whole or in part, on any date on or after 1, 20, and if in part by lot within such maturity, at a redemption price equal to 100% of the principal amount of the 2016 Series C Bonds to be redeemed, plus accrued interest thereon to the date fixed for redemption, without premium.

 Mandatory Sinking Fund Redemption.
-The 2016 Sub-Series A Bonds maturing on November 1, 20 (the "20 Sub-Series A Term Bonds"), are further subject to redemption prior to their stated maturity, from 2016
+The 2016 Series C Bonds maturing on November 1, 20 (the "20 Series C Term Bonds"), are further subject to redemption prior to their stated maturity, from 2016 Series C Sinking Fund Account, on any November 1 on or after November 1, 20, by lot within any such maturity if less than all of the 2016 Series C Bonds of such maturity and tenor be redeemed, upon payment of the principal amount thereof and accrued interest thereon to the date fixed for redemption, without premium.